As each has received a gift, use it to serve one another, as good stewards of God’s varied grace.

 We believe salvation is offered as a gift: free to the sinner.
 The gift must be responded to in individual faith, not trusting in any personal works whatsoever, but the sacrificial death of Jesus Christ alone.

 In 2005, when my dad called me wanting to go rebuild a house or two after Hurricane Katrina, I never expected how much God would change my life and the lives of tens of thousands of others because of that phone call.
 Honestly, I had no idea what I was saying yes to, but God did.
 He always does.
 And every step of the way, He has been guiding Eight Days of Hope to love and serve those in need – even when it didn’t look like how we originally imagined it would!

-A home or two has turned into over 7,300 homes.
-One disaster has turned into almost 50.
+A home or two has turned into almost 10,000 homes.
+One disaster has turned into almost 70.
 Rebuilding has led to Rapid Response, which opened the door for our Distribution and Safe House Ministries.
 Each and every day, God shows us just what He can do when we are willing to continually say “Yes!” to Him.